 St. Andrew Catholic school received its official accreditation status in December 2012, after undergoing a review by a body of peers from the Middle States Association of Colleges and Schools.
-The Middle States team visited St. Andrew’s in the Spring of 2012, after school faculty and school board members carefully prepared and submitted a report, Designing Our Future for the team’s review.
+The Middle States team visited St. Andrew’s in the spring of 2012, after school faculty and school board members carefully prepared and submitted a report, Designing Our Future for the team’s review.
 This document indicates the school’s constant desire for improvement, and includes studies conducted in these key areas: Mission and Beliefs, Community, Student Services and Activities, Educational Program, Leadership and Organization, Resources, Facilities, Finances, and Planning.
 The Middle States standard was met in each area.
-We will be up for re-evaluation in the Fall of 2019.
-We are awaiting our final seal of Accreditation from the MSA Committee which has been delayed due to COVID-19.
+The Middle States Committee visited St. Andrew again in the fall of 2019.
+Our school was awarded re-accreditation in May 2020.

 There were many complimentary comments.
 Here is just one example taken from their evaluation summary: